 Professional development for teachers in vocabulary specific strategies, teachers are sharing what they are doing with other teachers.

 3. AVID classes are going on their first field trip in almost 2 years, to the movies.
-Other classes and teachers are starting to do field trips - Oregon Outdoors, Mrs. K took several ESOL students to WOU for the Cesar Chvez student leadership conference.
+Other classes and teachers are starting to do field trips - Oregon Outdoors, Mrs. K took several ESOL students to WOU for the Cesar Chavez student leadership conference.

-4. A few staff members were able to take a field trip to the at the new OSU building in South Beach.
-We are working on developing a partnership between the Lab and NHS students and staff.
+4. A few staff members were able to take a field trip to the Innovation Lab at the new OSU building in South Beach.
+We are working on developing a partnership between the iLab and NHS students and staff.

 5. Teachers and staff at NHS are stressed, we are focusing on supporting one another.
 The sub shortage is real and many staff are receiving Jury duty as well.